-- a.
+- 1. Seed company registration and licensing: NASC registers new seed companies and issues licenses on a yearly basis. - a.
 New license issuance: Licenses are issued to two broad categories of seed producers: - i.
 New seed companies: NASC registers two categories of seed companies 1) companies involved in the production, marketing and distribution of seeds and 2) companies focused on marketing and distribution of seeds in Nigeria.
-An
+An initial provisional license is issued when a prospective seed producer provides the required documentation2 and passes the onsite and facility assessment.

-- initial provisional license is issued when a prospective seed producer provides the required documentation1 and passes the onsite and facility assessment. - ii.
+- ii.
 Community-based seed entrepreneurs: NASC registers and issues licenses to community-based seed entrepreneurs to produce quality seeds.
 The seed entrepreneurs are not required to register as a business entity. - b.
 License renewal: NASC renews licenses annually after a shorter reviewing process of required documentation.
 License renewal is mandatory for all the actors in the industry. - 2.
 Seed certification: NASC carries out certification of the seeds produced by the categories of registered and licensed seed producers.
 The following activities are undertaken: - a.
 Outgrower registration: NASC registers outgrowers of seed companies ahead of every seed production cycle.
 NASC retrieves the list of outgrowers from the seed companies which includes their respective names, field locations, field size and production history. - b.
 Field inspection: NASC inspects seed production fields at least three times before planting, during growth and before harvesting to ascertain the level of compliance of fields to quality standards.
 Field inspections are carried out by seed certification officers. - c.
 Seed testing: NASC carries out seed testing in its laboratory using seed samples collected from harvested seed lots.
 Seed certification officers are responsible for collecting and transferring seed samples to the laboratory. - i.
 Seed certification tag issuance: NASC issues paper certification tags to validate the production output/volume of certified seeds.
-The tags are issued to seed companies based on the volume of certified seed produced. - d.
+The tags are issued to seed companies based on the volume of certified seed produced. - 3.
 Seed import permit issuance: NASC issues the import clearance and requests for import permit from NAQS.
 The NASC import clearance specifies the volume, type and class of seed that can be imported under the import permit that will be issued by NAQS.

-3. Seed Information, Data Management and Capacity Building Department
+Seed Information, Data Management and Capacity Building Department